crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/defensive-cybersecurity-technologies/README.md

 **Next-Generation Firewalls (NGFWs)**

 Packet filtering firewalls are the oldest and most basic type.
-They are primarily contrasted with firewalls that operate at higher layers of the OSI model and make more intelligent decisions.
+Packet filtering firewalls can be contrasted with firewalls that operate at higher layers of the OSI model and make more intelligent packet filtering decisions.

 NGFWs can perform stateful and Application layer packet filtering, in addition to: